yunguan-wang/SPROD/README.md

 `--warm_start` or `-ws` : This is helpful if image features were extracted in a previous run and a new run is desired with new parameter sets only for the denoising steps.
 Sprod will automatically look for the needed files in the input directory.

 For details on the parameters used in denoising, please call the script with a `-h` tag for usage details.
-### Important details in the Sprod workflow
-#### Feature extraction
-##### Dataset with a matching image
-Sprod works best when the spatial dataset contains a matching image (such as 10X Visium).
-For this type of datasets, Sprod will extract image features using the `feature_extraction.extract_img_features` function, which will look at image patches around each spot and extract intensity and texture features.
-The shape of the image patch can be specified using the `feature_mask_shape` parameter.
-For Dataset in which sequencing spots, the region of interest can be the exact sequencing spot ('spot'), or a rectangular box surrounding each spot ('block).

-Note: for block mask shape, the `Row` and `Col` columns must be present in the `Spot_metadata.csv` file.

-##### Dataset without a matching image
-Sometimes the ST dataset does not have a matching image, such as those from the Slide-Seq platform and a Visium dataset without high-resolution image.
-In this case, Sprod will apply soft clustering on the spots based on gene expression and will use the cluster identities/probabilities as the input features for denoising, which we call pseudo-image features.
-Sprod does this through calling the
-`pseudo_image_gen.make_pseudo_img` function.

-#### Handling very big spatial dataset
-Sprod works well with datasets of thousands of sequencing spots/beads.
-However, for large datasets with tens of thousands of spots/beads, special operations must be performed so that Sprod can run smoothly.
-Srpod employs a splitting-stitching scheme to facilitate large dataset processing.
-Each Slide-seq dataset is randomly (not dependent on spatial location) divided into n (10 by default) equal-sized subsets, and this process is repeated b (10 by default) times.
-Then, Sprod denoising is performed on each of the n * b subsets and the denoised results are concatenated.
-Each spot is exactly denoised b times, and the concatenated denoised data from the n sampling batches are averaged so that the randomness resulting from the sub-sampling procedure is averaged out.

 ### Example applications
 #### Application on Visium